Why Pro Forma-ing Stock-Based Compensation Out of Your Financials Is a Bad Idea

 What are pro forma financials?

 Pro forma financials are adjusted statements that reflect the impact of specific events or transactions, whether past or anticipated.
-Adjusted EBITDA, for example, is a common pro forma metric that can exclude this non-cash expense to show a company’s earnings without the impact of SBC.
+Adjusted EBITDA, for example, is a standard pro forma metric that can exclude this non-cash expense to show a company's earnings without the impact of SBC.

 Such statements are particularly useful for companies undergoing significant changes like acquisitions or restructuring, or those wanting to underscore certain financial aspects not obvious from standard GAAP statements.

-Why pro forma-ing SBC out of your financials is a bad idea
+Why pro-forma-ing SBC out of your financials is a bad idea

 Excluding SBC from your financials is problematic for several reasons: